-The center can see how much they will receive as an estimated reimbursement by using the Reimbursement Estimator Tool.
+Centers can see how much they will receive as an estimated reimbursement

-To apply, applicant must attend CACFP Basic Training either in person or online.
+To apply, applicants must attend CACFP basic training either in person or online.
 In-person training is available monthly at the Utah State Board of Education and you can register on Eventbrite.

 For-profit adult day care centers are eligible to participate in CACFP if they receive compensation under Title XIX (Medicaid Program) and/or Title XX (Block Grants to States for Social Services) of the Social Security Act and at least 25 percent of enrolled participants receive Title XIX or Title XX benefits.

 Please contact the Utah State Board of Education Child Nutrition Program (CNP) for assistance understanding qualification requirements or if you need assistance with the application process.

 Please contact the Utah State Board of Education Child Nutrition Program (CNP) for training requests.

 Adult Day Care: A Child and Adult Care Program Handbook | Facts About the Adult Component of the CACFP

 United States Department of Agriculture (USDA)/Food and Nutrition Service (FNS)